 How We Keep the Soul of United Community Centers Alive

-In 1937, local civil rights activist Minnie Rogers, legendary educator Dr. Mary McCloud Bethune, and former First Lady Eleanor Roosevelt established the 13th Avenue Community Center.
+In 1937, local civil rights activist Minnie Rogers, legendary educator Dr. Mary McCleod Bethune, and former First Lady Eleanor Roosevelt established the 13th Avenue Community Center.
 Their vision was to provide an educational family resource center, so at-risk youth could realize their fullest potential.

 In time, this place became a haven for cultural, recreational, social, and educational activities.
 It was and is a place that prioritizes the youth in central Bradenton’s low-income neighborhoods.
 The organization has helped thousands of children achieve their highest potentials and become successful, community focused men and women.

 In 2010, the organization changed its name to United Community Centers, Inc. and relocated to a brand new facility on 24th Street East.
 To this day, it continues to offer academic enrichment programs, literacy training, mentoring, and character building opportunities.

 UCC is a private, not-for-profit agency licensed by the Department of Children and Families.
 UCC is partially funded through private donors/supporters, corporations, foundations, government/federal grants, and fundraising events.
 All contributions are tax deductible to the fullest extent of the law.
 For more information about how to get involved or support UCC, call 941.746.7470.

 Our state of the art 13th AV Dream Center facility provides participants with a clean, safe learning environment.
 The Dream Center has everything: classrooms with updated technological equipment, a modern gym, athletic fields, game and conference rooms.
 At the Dream Center, students gain the confidence and independence they need to achieve their dreams.
 With literacy as the cornerstone for all our programming, participants are supported by highly-trained professionals who help ensure their success.

 - 1,500 students per year, ages 4-18

 - 93% of UCC participants come from single-parent households